eldorado230/PyMoviePrint/README.md

     *   Default: `0`
     *   Choices: `0`, `90`, `180`, `270`
     *   Description: Rotate all thumbnails clockwise by the specified degrees.
+*   `--max_output_filesize_kb SIZE`
+    *   Type: int
+    *   Default: None
+    *   Description: Attempt to reduce the final MoviePrint image so its file size does not exceed this value in kilobytes.
+This corresponds to the "Max Output Filesize (KB)" option in the GUI.

 ## GUI Settings Persistence